QuantEcon/lecture-source-py/source/rst/mccall_model_with_separation.rst

 Let's implement this iterative process

-In the code you'll see that we use a class to store the various parameters and other objects associated with a given model
+In the code, you'll see that we use a class to store the various parameters and other objects associated with a given model

 This helps to tidy up the code and provides an object that's easy to pass to functions